Peterborough

 • George 2 New Street Doddington PE15 0SP Telephone(01354) 740111

 Early 18th century former coaching inn with long bar and separate wood-panelled lounge.
 Pool and darts played.
 Re-opened Nov 2017 after 18 months closure.
-Third handpump usually has something interesting.
+Rarely has real ale nowadays.
+For special events, mostly.

 • Three Tuns 8 New Street Doddington PE15 0SP Telephone(01354) 279593